Whether we like to admit it or not, there's no denying that Irish people have a problem with how we're perceived in the world at large.

 If an actor or musician is referred to as British, there's uproar on social media.
 If someone makes a disparaging comment against Ireland in a public forum, it's the same thing.
 From off-hand comments by Tory MPs thinking Ireland should "know its place" in Brexit negotiations, to how pretty much every far-right US Republican has an Irish-linked surname, we have a distinct sensitivity to how we're perceived by the world at large.

 There are thousands of examples of terrible Irish accents in television and movies, all with atrociously pronounced surnames and usually relying on the worst kind of stereotyping.
 Generally speaking, we tend to be relatively good-natured about it because we accept that it isn't us.
-It's caricature.
+It's merely a caricature.

 When they came on screen at the Irish premiere of the movie, the entire audience erupted into spontaneous laughter at the very sight of them.
 It was infectious.
-Any time they opened their mouths for the rest of the movie or even appeared in the background, it was as if it all turned into a full-blast comedy.
+Any time they opened their mouths for the rest of the movie or even appeared in the background, it was as if the movie turned into a full-blast comedy.

 'The Simpsons' set an entire episode in Dublin and, again, featured all the stereotypes we've come to expect.
-'Family Guy' was the same, with the flight from Quahog to Dublin setting down in a sea of bottles of alochol.
+'Family Guy' was the same, with the flight from Quahog to Dublin setting down in a sea of bottles of alcohol.
 Another scene saw Peter visit an Irish heritage museum which featured the day in the life of an Irishman - drinking and striking women - and an Irishwoman - praying and then popping out a child.

 To be clear, there's been precious few reliably authentic representations of Irishness or Irish people in popular culture.
 'Overwatch' made some headlines when it introduced a new character voiced by Irish actress Geneieve O'Reilly.
 The character, named Moira, is described as a scientist who's "on the cutting edge of genetic engineering, searching for a way to rewrite the fundamental building blocks of life."

-As described by executive producer Ira Steven Behr, O'Brien was one of the reasons he specifically worked on the show.
+As described by executive producer Ira Steven Behr, O'Brien was one of the reasons he specifically came to work on the show.
 In our interview with Behr, he said of O'Brien that "he was a human even among a lot of stock characters," and that he was "not the guy who's just going to fly through life and come up with the decision."

 Another episode in 'The Next Generation' followed a similar vein and saw O'Brien recounting a brutal massacre in which he killed a Cardassian soldier at close range.
-Later in the episode, O'Brien sings a few bars of 'The Minstrel Boy' with his former commanding officer, played by character Bob Gunton.
+Later in the episode, O'Brien sings a few bars of 'The Minstrel Boy' with his former commanding officer, played by character actor Bob Gunton.